 If you’re stuck for what to paint or draw…try not to think of your creative session as a grand gesture.
 Don’t set any expectations for the outcome of your creative session.
 Be open to drawing or painting from intuition.
 If emotions are running high, use your art as a form of mindfulness, or an outlet for your frustration.
 Remember too that painting from photos is not a crime!
 See if you have any photos on your phone that inspire you.
 Or consider setting up a still life arrangement.
 If life drawing is what you miss most, there’s plenty of resources online that you can draw from.

-Please note: At the time of writing, it is still possible to place orders at jacksonsart.com and deliveries are still being made, albeit with a little delay.
+Shops may be closed, but you can still place orders at jacksonsart.com and deliveries are still being made, albeit with a little delay.
 Please visit https://www.jacksonsart.com/covid19-update for the latest updates.